-- (c) may, if the District determines that the cost of preparing proposals is high in view of the size, estimated price, and complexity of the procurement: - (i) prequalify offerors in accordance with Section 3023 by issuing a request for qualifications in advance of the request for proposals; - (ii) select, pursuant to procedures designated in the State of South Carolina's Manual for Planning and Execution of State Permanent Improvements, a short list of responsible offerors who submit proposals determined to be reasonably susceptible of being selected for award before discussions and evaluations pursuant to Section 1530, if the number of proposals to be short-listed is stated in the Request for Proposals and prompt public notice is given to all offerors as to which proposals have been short-listed; or under paragraph (i) above, Division of Procurement Services anticipates little if any need for the type of short listing authorized by this paragraph.
-Accordingly, the Model retains the reference to state level guidance on this process.
+- (2) Content of Request for Proposals.
+A Request for Proposals for design-build, design-build-operate-maintain, or design-build-finance-operate-maintain: - (a) must include design requirements; - (b) must solicit proposal development documents; and - (c) may, if the District determines that the cost of preparing proposals is high in view of the size, estimated price, and complexity of the procurement: - (i) prequalify offerors in accordance with Section 3023 by issuing a request for qualifications in advance of the request for proposals; - (ii) select, pursuant to procedures designated in the State of South Carolina's Manual for Planning and Execution of State Permanent Improvements, a short list of responsible offerors who submit proposals determined to be reasonably susceptible of being selected for award before discussions and evaluations pursuant to Section 1530, if the number of proposals to be short-listed is stated in the Request for Proposals and prompt public notice is given to all offerors as to which proposals have been short-listed; or - (iii) pay stipends to unsuccessful offerors, if the amount of the stipends and the terms under which stipends are paid are stated in the Request for Proposals. - (3) Evaluation Factors.
+A Request for Proposals for design-build, design-build-operate-maintain, or design-build-finance-operate-maintain must: - (a) state the relative importance of (i) demonstrated compliance with the design requirements, (ii) offeror qualifications, (iii) financial capacity, (iv) project schedule, (v) price, or life-cycle price for design-build-operate-maintain and design-build-finance-operate-maintain procurements, and (vi) other factors, if any; and - (b) require each offeror to identify an Independent Peer Reviewer whose competence and qualifications to provide that service must be an additional evaluation factor in the award of the contract.